wrbl606/graphql-workshops-final/README.md

 # graphql-workshops-final
 Final apps for devmeetings workshops.
-This is a fully working client-server app who communicates with GraphQL
+This is a fully working client-server app who communicates with GraphQL.

+I'm using also [ngrox](https://ngrok.com/) for expose strapi api server to internet.

 [Materials](https://dfdcpl.gitbook.io/graphql-workshops/)